ivanoats/code-301/chapter1.md

 Each row is also called a record.
 It contains each individual or particular value.
 It is usually best practice for each record to have a unique identifier.
 In our example above, it is the 'id' column.

 ---
 # Structured Query Language (SQL)

+Structured Query Language (SQL) is a special-purpose programming language designed for managing data

 ---